Ali Fedotowsky Slams ‘Bachelor’ Bad Girl Corrine Olympios, Calls Her Behavior ‘Truly Sad’

 “She just took off all her clothes and threw herself at a man hoping she could win him over by doing that…For her to think that this is the way she wins a man’s affection when he’s clearly not in a monogamous relationship with her, I find that truly sad.
 Like heartbreakingly sad.”

-Ali Fedotowsky admits that her new life as a mom to 6-month-old daughter Molly has changed the entire way she looks at the ABC reality show.
+Ali Fedotowsky admits that her new life as a mom to six-month-old daughter Molly has changed the entire way she looks at the ABC reality show.
 Ali even added that she would be devastated if her daughter ever behaved that way when she gets older.

 “I would never want her to even think this was an option, never mind actually throwing herself at a man like that,” Ali wrote. “[Corinne] reminded me of a girl that had just slept with a guy and woke up the next morning hating herself.
 I’ve been there.
 I know many women have.
 I truly hope Corrine realizes that she can attract a man with so much more than her sexuality.”